 Skip to content Skip to footer

-About the DMP
+About the Data Management Plan

 NB!
 For projects with particular information security requirements (e.g. dual use research, protection of intellectual property rights and commercial interests), already the DMP itself could be sensitive information.
 If applicable, clarify this with your IT department.